15 best air-purifying plants to detox your home overnight

 (Image credit: FeelPic / Getty)

-Spider plants remove formaldehyde from the air, hence why they are the champs of all air-purifying plants.
-They add instant texture to a space and are pretty indestructible too, needing regular watering, low/dappled light – group yours together for best success.
+I hate spiders (sorry li'l guys!), but I absolutely love spider plants.
+They actually remove formaldehyde from the air, which is why they are the champs of all air-purifying plants.
+They also add instant texture to a space and only need regular watering, along with low/dappled light.
+My top tip?
+Group yours together for the best success poss.

 Sansevieria potted plant on a pine stool against pink background